Vacation Rental Property Accidents

 The North Carolina Vacation Rental Act

-Legislators recognized the size and growth of the tourism industry within the state, and how owners of private residences rent their properties for vacation and leisure purposes.
-The Act was implemented to regulate the responsibilities among landlords, brokers of real estate, and the renters (tenants).
 Vacation rental properties are rented for periods less than 90 days by individuals who have a place of residence that they will be returning to.
-The Act does not apply to hotels, motels, camps, dwellings rented for traveling business or employment reasons, or rentals that will be the primary residence of the tenant.
+This legislation does not apply to hotels, motels, camps, dwellings rented for traveling business or employment reasons, or rentals that will be the primary residence of the tenant.

 Tenant Maintenance Responsibilities

-Tenants are to keep areas of occupancy clean, safe, and sanitary, which includes plumbing fixtures, and proper garbage and waste disposal.
+Tenants are to keep areas of occupancy clean, safe, and sanitary, which includes fixing plumbing problems and disposing of garbage and waste properly.

-They are to avoid damaging, destroying, or disabling any parts of property or detection devices.
+Tenants must also avoid damaging, destroying, or disabling any parts of the property or its safety devices.
 They must notify the landlord of needed repair or maintenance concerns.
-Damages caused by the tenant that are beyond normal "wear and tear" may be paid for by the landlord using tenant funds from the advanced rental deposit.
+Damages caused by the tenant beyond normal “wear and tear” may be paid for by the landlord using tenant funds from the advanced rental deposit.

 North Carolina Premises Liability Law

 Premises liability law involves the duty or obligation of owners to keep their property reasonably safe for lawful visitors.
 Lawful visitors are those legally on the property - not trespassers.
 If there are possibly dangerous conditions, owners must inform visitors, as failing to do so creates potential liability for injuries.
 Financial compensation for the injured may include medical expenses, lost wages, lost future earnings, disfigurement, and emotional distress.
 In the event that the owner is determined to have willfully, maliciously, or fraudulently caused the injury, punitive damages may be added to punish the owner and serve as a deterrent.
 The owner’s insurance company is likely the entity that actually pays for the damages.
-The property owner is defined based on the circumstances and may be the homeowner, business owner, or municipality.
-The requirements for proving premises liability are:
+Ways to prove premises liability include showing that:

-- The claimant sustained injury due to a defect or condition on property under the defendant’s ownership or control; or
+- The claimant sustained an injury due to a defect or condition on property under the defendant’s ownership or control

-- An injury was caused by a failure of the defendant(s) to maintain reasonably safe conditions or to warn of conditions they were aware of, or should have been.
+- An injury was caused by a failure of the defendant(s) to maintain reasonably safe conditions or to warn of dangers.

 Premises Liability Defenses

 Under the contributory negligence doctrine, a claimant found to have contributed to the cause of injury is barred from recovering damages.
-A statute of limitations exists for a three-year period; therefore, a claim must be filed within that period following an accident.
+Claimants must also adhere to the statute of limitations, meaning they must file within 3 years of their accident.

-At Rhine Law Firm, P.C., our Wilmington premises liability attorneys have both personal injury and construction accident experience - a combination very useful for vacation rental accident victims.
-We will help you explore all your legal options in filing a personal injury claim and employ our resources in pursuit of the best outcome.
+At Rhine Law Firm, P.C., our Wilmington premises liability attorneys have both personal injury and construction accident experience – a combination vacation rental accident victims find very valuable.
+We will help you explore all your legal options and employ our resources in pursuit of the best outcome.